engianeer/developer-puzzle/README.md

 #### Task 1-A
 1. What is done well?

+The developer-puzzle has some really nice bones.
+A solid state management library and pretty cool about setting up an api proxy.
+It is also nice that lint and jest are configured.

 2. What would you change?

+Well the app doesn't really do anything with the data returned sandbox.iexapis.com.

+    1. Hook up app so stock data is displayed.
+    2. Add to the readme about how to get a token from iexapis.
+I would describe the differences between test and production tokens/urls in iexcloud.
+    3. Jest tests are specified so update them.
+    4. The directory structure is a little confusing.
+I'd ask around at other t-mobile teams and see if there are project structure best practices internally.
+    5. I'd ask other teams about lint and prettier code formatting standards.
+There are unused variables.

 3. Are there any code smells or problematic implementations?

+    1. Jest tests aren't passing.
+    2. Need to unsubscribe from observable subscription to avoid memory leaks.
+Could also use async pipe.

 > Make a PR to fix at least one of the issues that you identify